Regular Army of the Georgian Democratic Republic: Establishment (1918)

-After the Georgian declaration of independence, the discussions on the creation of the Georgian army on the basis of Georgian Army Corps began in full swing.
-The ruling Social Democratic Party of Georgia, based on their Marxist views, preferred a Swiss-style armed militia, and considered the Red Guard as its prototype, although they also acknowledged the necessity of a strong regular army because of the complicated political situation in the region.
-The Social Democrats thought that the Guard and the regular army would ultimately merge into the militia system.
-The military elite, on the other hand, supported the creation of a strong regular army, compromising on the existence of the separate Guard only if it was to be in a close coordination with the army.
-They were supported by the German military circle, (Note: Since the Treaty of Poti between the Georgian Democratic Republic and the German Empire, several units of the Imperial German Army were dispatched in Georgia as the treaty envisaged a military cooperation between two countries.) which the Social-Democrats met with discontent.
-The opposition National Democratic Party and one of its leaders Davit Vachnadze also argued in favor of a single army under a single commander which would unite all social classes.
+Following the declaration of Georgian independence, debate over the organization of the Georgian armed forces based on the Georgian Army Corps intensified.
+The ruling Social Democratic Party of Georgia, reflecting its Marxist outlook, favored a Swiss-style militia system and regarded the Red Guard as a prototype for such a force.
+Nevertheless, given the complex political and military situation in the region, the Social Democrats also recognized the need for a strong regular army.
+They envisioned that the Red Guard and the regular army would eventually be integrated into a unified militia system.
+The military leadership, by contrast, advocated the establishment of a strong regular army and was willing to accept the continued existence of a separate Red Guard only if it operated in close coordination with the army.
+This position was supported by German military officials, (Note: Following the Treaty of Poti between the Georgian Democratic Republic and the German Empire, several units of the Imperial German Army were deployed to Georgia as part of the military cooperation envisaged by the treaty.) a stance that was viewed with disfavor by the Social Democrats.
+The opposition National Democratic Party, including its prominent leader Davit Vachnadze, likewise advocated a unified army under a single commander that would bring together members of all social classes.

-The Social Democrats feared the manifestation of Bonapartism within the army and the scenario of Kornilov affair.
-They also feared a possible alliance between the opposition National Democrats and the German Empire to engineer a coup against the government.
-Another reason for their position was that the army was infiltrated by the Bolsheviks who often staged mutinies, while the volunteer-based Guard was more credible and suppressed the Bolshevik uprisings.
-The continued existence of the Red Guard was justified by Social Democrats through pointing out its role in dealing with the internal threats.
+The Social Democrats feared the emergence of Bonapartism within the armed forces and a repetition of the Kornilov affair.
+They also suspected that the opposition National Democrats might ally with the German Empire to stage a coup against the government.
+Their distrust of the prospective regular army was further reinforced by the presence of Bolshevik sympathizers among the Georgian military personnel, who frequently organized mutinies.
+By contrast, the volunteer-based Red Guard was considered more politically reliable and had played a key role in suppressing Bolshevik uprisings.
+The Social Democrats therefore justified the Guard's continued existence primarily by emphasizing its role in countering internal threats.